Tyyne Leivo-Larsson: Youth

-Tyyne Leivo participated at the Red Guard side at the age of 16 in the civil war in the Battle of Tampere.
+Tyyne Leivo participated with the Red Guard at the age of 16 in the civil war in the Battle of Tampere.
 Possibly, she was in the group that at the last moment broke out of the city.
 Poet Kössi Kaatra describes her as a young, ready-to-fight youth who also dared drive the wounded.

 Tyyne Leivo completed a middle school in 1918 in the new girls school in Helsinki.
 She studied in 1925–1929 at the High School as journalism but did not complete the degree.

 In Parliament

 In the Parliament, Leivo-Larsson was a member of the Committee on Banking, Labor and Subcommittee on Foreign Affairs.
 She was also a member of the Finnish delegation of the Nordic Council.